Antony-Thornton/MS1---Gym-Website/README.md

 * Text color in user form matched the background so the user couldn't see the text.
     - Added css to change text color
 * Input boxes had different lengths
-    - Added css to ensure that the boxes lined up on the dekstop version.
+    - Added css to ensure that the boxes lined up on the desktop version.
     - Could add css for a minimum sized window so they line up but not critical.

 # 5. Deployment